Top Tips for Newcomers to Switzerland

 Be Aware of Local Customs

-there are quite a few Swiss customs to get used to from “quiet hours” during lunchtime and in the evening (ask your neighbours or at the Gemeinde if you’re not sure), many businesses closing at lunch from 12-2 (or for some time within that timeframe), greeting people with Frau or Herr So-And-So even though you’re used to addressing people by their first names.
-There’s also other things like using “Grüezi” (in the German speaking parts of Switzerland) for hello, buying special bags to dispose of your rubbish (or buying Abfallgebühr to go on black rubbish sacks) and so on.
+There are quite a few Swiss customs to get used.
+From “quiet hours” during lunchtime and in the evening (ask your neighbours or at the Gemeinde if you’re not sure), to many businesses still closing at lunch from 12-2 (or for some time within that timeframe), to greeting people with Frau or Herr So-And-So, even though you’re used to addressing people by their first names.
+There’s also other things like using “Grüezi” (in the German speaking parts of Switzerland) for hello, to buying special bags to dispose of your rubbish (or buying Abfallgebühr to go on black rubbish sacks) and so on.

-take some trips out to explore the country.
+Take some trips out to explore the country.
 Switzerland is so amazingly beautiful and there is so much to do from hiking, swimming, boating, to skiing and of course taking trips up the mountains all year round.
 The transport system is fantastic so if you don’t fancy exploring by car then let the train take the strain.
-Work out the best tickets for you and your family (visit the SBB office or see here) and don’t forget your camera!
+Work out the best tickets for you and your family (visit the SBB office or check the SBB.ch website and don’t forget your camera!

 Driving In Switzerland

-if you drive, do apply for your Swiss driver’s licence as soon as you get your Ausweis.
+If you drive, do apply for your Swiss driver’s licence as soon as you get your Ausweis.
 You have to do this within 12 months of being in the country and the consequences of not doing so can be very expensive and time consuming – so it is very, very important to make sure that you switch your licence as soon as you have your Ausweis!
 Read all about how to exchange your driving licence here.

-there are so many speed cameras in Switzerland that this really does deserve a point on its own.
+There are so many speed cameras in Switzerland that this really does deserve a point on its own.
 If you drive you will likely get a speeding fine at some point within your stay.
 When we first arrived we were advised by a colleague to reserve CHF 100 per month to put towards speeding fines until we had got used to the system!
-We soon got to keep to the speed limits!
-Unlike British speeding cameras which are usually bright yellow the Swiss ones are grey and are difficult to spot.
+We soon got to keep to the speed limits! 🙂 Unlike British speeding cameras which are usually bright yellow the Swiss ones are grey and are difficult to spot.
 They also have a number of mobile speed cameras too.
 Find out more about Speeding here.

-Keep Abreast of the News and What’s Happening in Zurich or Your Town
+Keep Abreast of What’s Happening in Zurich or Your Town

-there are events, exhibitions and activities happening all over Switzerland so it’s helpful to try and find out what is going on by taking a look at the local papers and checking local websites.
-If you live in Zurich do subscribe to NewInZurich in the box below to find out what’s going on and to get the most out of your stay in Switzerland.
-Every Thursday or Friday we publish an update on what’s on in Zurich so that you can get ideas for things to do for the weekend and the week ahead.
+There are events, exhibitions and activities happening all over Switzerland so it’s helpful to try and find out what is going on by taking a look at the local papers and checking local websites.
+If you live in Zurich do subscribe to NewInZurich to find out what’s going on and to get the most out of your stay in Switzerland.
+Every Friday we publish an update on what’s on in Zurich so that you can get ideas for things to do for the weekend and the week ahead.
 Have fun and enjoy and explore!

 Do you have any additional tips?
 If so, feel free to tell us in the comment box below.